Special Education Needs and disability information

 If you have a concern about your child, it is best to first speak to your child’s class teacher.
 They can then arrange further support or a meeting with the Special Educational Needs Coordinator (SENCO) if needed.

-Mrs Taylor is the SENCO.
+Mrs Joseph is the SENCO.
 She can contacted via the School Office.
 Her role is to co-ordinate the provision for children with additional needs, including Special Educational Needs and Disabilities.

 Click here to see our SEN Information which answers some commonly asked questions about how we support children at Fonthill Primary Academy.